Advertiser Disclosure

 Who is allowed to preboard on American?

 Passengers needing special assistance and passengers traveling with children under 2 years old are allowed to preboard on American Airlines.
-In addition, ConciergeKey elite AAdvantage members are allowed to board prior to the numbered boarding groups.
+Passengers in business and first class, along with ConciergeKey elite AAdvantage members are allowed to board prior to the numbered boarding groups.

 Jeff Brownson's image